c3sr/pangolin/README.md

 ### GPUs with CC > 7.2

-On GPUs with CC > 7.2, some version of Nsight needs to be ue used
+On GPUs with CC > 7.2, some version of Nsight needs to be used.
 Either open the NVIDIA Nsight Compute profiler and do it interactively, or generate a report and import it

     /usr/local/cuda/NsightCompute-1.0/nv-nsight-cu-cli -o profile -f ...

+or

     /usr/local/cuda/NsightCompute-1.0/nv-nsight-cu&

+`File` > `Open File` > `profile.nsight-cuprof-report`